Premo (Emotion Measurement Instrument)

 Being human is being emotional.
 Emotions are central to our existence because they influence and enrich all of our thoughts and activities.
 But how can they be measured?
 Even though we experience many emotions every day, it is often difficult to find the right words to communicate them.
 Filling out emotion questionnaires can therefore be quite a challenge.

-The heart of PrEmo is a cartoon character that uses his face, body and voice to express fourteen different emotions.
+The heart of Premo is a cartoon character that uses her/his face, body and voice to express fourteen different emotions.
 Half of these are positive, like pride and joy.
 And the other half are negative, like fear and sadness.
 Together, these 14 emotions represent a solid cross-section of the human repertoire.

-With PrEmo, people can report their feelings in any situation by simply pointing out one or more cartoons.
+With Premo, people can report their feelings in any situation by simply pointing out one or more cartoons.
 You can measure the emotions people have towards new designs, medical procedures, during a music festival, when tasting wine, or in any other situation you are interested in.
-With PrEmo, measuring both strong and subtle feelings is both simple and reliable.
-Because it does not rely on words, PrEmo supports cross-cultural research, and the cartoons have been validated in many countries across the world (see Laurans and Desmet, 2017).
+Premo makes the measurement of both strong and subtle feelings simple and reliable.
+Because it does not rely on words, Premo supports cross-cultural research.
+The animations have been validated in many countries across the world (see Laurans and Desmet, 2017).

 You can use the online version for large-scale (quantitative) studies, or the card-set for (qualitative) interview sessions.